-- Montreat College Application for Admission - Have a minimum cumulative GPA of 3.0 from the last 60 credit hours of undergraduate study - Submit a Professional Goals Essay - Submit a current resume that includes both academic and employment history - Submit two letters of recommendation for entering the Master of Science in Counseling Psychology Program: Marriage and Family Therapy - Submit official transcripts for all colleges attended - Complete and pay for a national background check
+- Montreat College Application for Admission - Have a minimum cumulative GPA of 3.0 from the last 60 credit hours of undergraduate study\ - Submit a current resume that includes both academic and employment history - Submit official transcripts for all colleges attended - Complete and pay for a national background check - Complete and pay for a standardized drug screening

-If applicant has a GPA below 3.0 in their last 60 credit hours of undergraduate study, a "Low GPA" essay is required.
+\If applicant has a GPA below 3.0 in their last 60 credit hours of undergraduate study, a "Low GPA" essay is required.
 The essay should cover challenges that contributed to the low GPA, as well as specifically what the applicant will do to maintain a 3.0 overall GPA in the MSCP: MFT program.